joshnroy/computationalLinguisticsIndependentStudy/tinder/README.md

 # Things to Consider
 1. Maybe only record the speech patterns from one gender?
 2. Maybe use one gender to learn and one to test?
+3. Identify the type of each word and record the likelihood that a response word shows up based on every word